 Government wins $128 million settlement from GSA contractor

 A General Services Administration contractor will pay $128 million to settle a lawsuit alleging it failed to offer the government its best commercial pricing on information technology goods and services.
-The settlement is the largest to date associated with GSA's former Federal Supply Service (Click here for more info).
+The settlement is the largest to date associated with GSA's former Federal Supply Service.

-Audits are initially conducted in the first 12 months after your contract is awarded and then again generally 42-48 months into your contract.
-The later audit is critical because they expect you to be in full compliance.
 The stakes are high - loss of contract, adjustment of pricing, fines, and claims for recovering funds.
-If any critical element is deficient, it is considered grounds for cancellation or non renewal.
-GSA will then issue a "MAS Contractor Assessment Initiative Report Card."
+If any critical element is deficient, it is considered grounds for cancellation or nonrenewal.
+GSA will then issue a "MAS Contractor Assessment Report."

-GSA auditors will look for answers to questions and review documentation regarding:
+GSA assessors will look for answers to questions and review documentation regarding:

-TurboGSA can help you prepare for the GSA CAV audit.
+TurboGSA can help you prepare for the contractor assessment.

-Our contract management program includes Audit Preparation services for upcoming Contractor Assistance Visits.
+Our contract management program includes assessment Preparation services:

-This webinar teaches you about the types of GSA Audits and Contractor Assistance Visits (CAV) and how to prepare for an upcoming audit.
-It discusses how to set up procedures and systems to avoid audit problems and other important issues.
+This webinar teaches you about the types of GSA Audits and Contractor Assessments and how to prepare.
+It discusses how to set up procedures and systems to avoid contract compliance problems and other important issues.

-Click here for more information about our GSA Contract Audit webinar.
+Click here for more information about our GSA Contract Assessment webinar.

 The following articles discuss various of GSA contract management issues.